Mental Health Specialist - Mental Health Division

 - Demonstrate experience with completing mental health assessments and client treatment plans using diagnostic criteria from the DSM-5

 - Master’s Degree from an accredited college or university in social work, human services or a related field.

 - Proficiency in MS Office Suite (Word, Excel, PowerPoint, Outlook)

 - Ability to use widely supported internet browsers.

 Certificates, Licenses and Registrations:

-- BBS licensure or current registration preferred.
+- BBS licensure or current registration may be required.